xuelianhan/SpringBootRegistrationDemo/README.md

 3. Performance testing
 4. UI to register, edit, deactivate, show existing registered users and view all emails that were sent.

+## Database of MySQL preparation
+Replace database configurations with yours in the application.yaml file.
+To create tables by the sql files in the resource directory, then run the insert.sql file to insert data into the tables.

 ## How to run?
 - Running with Docker: